OperatorFoundation/shapeshifter-transports/README.md

 transports through a proxy interface.
 When using this method, your application can be written in any language.
 You just need to implement the IPC protocol so that you can communicate with the dispatcher.
-The IPC protocol is specified in the [Pluggable Transports 2.0 draft 1 specification](http://www.pluggabletransports.info/assets/PTSpecV2Draft1.pdf) section 3.3 and an implementation of the dispatcher is available which you can bundle with your application here: <https://github.com/OperatorFoundation/shapeshifter-dispatcher>
+The IPC protocol is specified in the [Pluggable Transports 2.0 specification](https://github.com/Pluggable-Transports/Pluggable-Transports-spec/blob/master/releases/pt-2_0.pdf) section 3.3 and an implementation of the dispatcher is available which you can bundle with your application here: <https://github.com/OperatorFoundation/shapeshifter-dispatcher>

 ### Credits